CESNET/libnetconf2/README.md

 **libnetconf2** is currently being developed, but client-side functions are completely finished and should be working with possibly some minor problems.
 Server-side is functioning with only notifications missing.
-Also, compiling without either SSH or TLS support will result in errors.
 Generally, anything may not work yet and feedback and bug reports concerning problems not mentioned here are appreciated.